Kilkenny: Languages and religions

-Governance
+Administration

-Kilkenny is a local electoral area of Kilkenny County Council and includes the electoral divisions of Dunmore, Kilkenny No. 1 Urban, Kilkenny No. 2 Urban, Kilkenny Rural and St. Canice, and elects 7 of the 24 members of the council.
-This area is also the Municipal District of Kilkenny City.
+Kilkenny is now administered as part of County Kilkenny.
+The local electoral area of Kilkenny contains the electoral divisions of Dunmore, Kilkenny No. 1 Urban, Kilkenny No. 2 Urban, Kilkenny Rural and St. Canice, and elects 7 of the 24 members of Kilkenny County Council.
+This area is defined as the Municipal District of Kilkenny City.
 Local government bodies in Kilkenny have responsibility for such matters as planning, roads, sanitation and libraries and are governed by the Local Government Acts 1925 to 2019, the principal Act being the Local Government Act 2001.

-Kilkenny had previously been governed by a Borough Corporation, but this was abolished by the Local Government Reform Act 2014.
 Kilkenny's first council was elected in 1231.
 From the 13th century to the end of the 16th, the chief magistrate was known as the sovereign, and since then as the mayor.
-Despite not currently being governed as a city, Kilkenny was historically a city, derived from a royal charter in 1609 by King James I of England and Ireland, and it is both common and permissible to continue to refer to Kilkenny as a city, per Section 10(6) of the Local Government Act 2001, as amended by the 2014 Act, which allows for "the continued use of the description city in relation to Kilkenny, to the extent that that description was used before the establishment day".
+It was granted a royal charter as a city in 1609 by James I of England and Ireland.
+This was a county corporate which included the borough of Irishtown, which fell within the city.
+The borough corporation established under the Municipal Corporations (Ireland) Act 1840 is a successor to both the corporation established under this charter and of the borough of Irishtown.
+In 1899, under the Local Government (Ireland) Act 1898, the area became an urban district, but its council retained the style of a borough corporation.
+In 2002, under the Local Government Act 2001, Kilkenny Borough Corporation became a borough council.
+On 1 June 2014, under the Local Government Reform Act 2014, the borough council was dissolved and administration of the town was amalgamated with Kilkenny County Council.

 County Kilkenny is part of the Southern Region.
 It is part of the Carlow–Kilkenny Dáil constituency and the South European Parliament constituency.

-It was previously represented, until 1800, in the Irish House of Commons as Kilkenny City, and in the United Kingdom House of Commons as Kilkenny City from 1801 to 1918, and as part of North Kilkenny from 1918 to 1922.
+In the Irish House of Commons, both Kilkenny City and the bishop's borough of St Canice (or Irishtown) were represented with two MPs each.
+From 1801, following the Acts of Union 1800, Kilkenny City was represented in the United Kingdom House of Commons by one MP from 1801 to 1918, and as part of North Kilkenny from 1918 to 1922.
 In 1921, the Carlow–Kilkenny Dáil constituency was created.
 This continued until 1937, when there was a separate Kilkenny constituency, but from 1948 there has been a continuous constituency of Carlow–Kilkenny.